 Recently, I decided to dive into the Kydex holster production to make holsters for a couple friends and me.
+Who doesn’t want to find the best gun holsters?
 When I found I was expected to wait more and spend more than I wanted on a custom Kydex holster, I was motivated to try making them myself.

 My first holster experiments ended up being a kind of complicated and took up a good chunk of my time, even though the materials were pretty cheap.
 Most of this had to do with my early process.
 I started off using “blue guns.”
 Blue guns are polymer pistol models that are pretty accurate copies of real firearms (which is why they’re often used in firearms training, including my police academy training).
 I spent a lot of time mocking up blue guns to use in the kydex molding process.
 That included attaching a small dowel in order to make a sight channel (to make sure the holster has a groove down to the front sight for draw clearance), taping up the trigger guard, blocking off the ejection port, and other prep.